mattjgatsby/generating-README/assets/js/Gen-README.md

   * [Questions](#questions)

   ## Installation
-  npm install
+  npm install, the package.json include the needed dependences

   ## Usage
-  use this application to dynamically create a readmefile
+  use whenever a readme.md file is needed for your application

   ## Testing
-  npm
+  N/A

   ## Credits
   N/A